Steps If your Website URL is down

 Escape character is ‘^]’.

-You can also verify if your App/Web server is able to connect to your database port on back-end.MySQL server by default run on port 3306
+You can also verify if your App/Web server can connect to your database port on the back end.MySQL server by default run on port 3306

 telnet your_database_server_ip 3306

-If your web ports or Database ports is not accessible, you should look at your firewall configuration.
-You may need to open up port 80,port 443 or Port 3306 respectively.
+If your web ports or Database ports are not accessible, you should look at your firewall configuration.
+You may need to open up Port 80, port 443, or Port 3306 respectively.

 Step 8: Verifying the DNS Setting

-You can verify if your site is pointed to the right IP with below dig command
+You can verify if your site is pointed to the right IP with the below dig command

 dig A example.com +short